megspaghsayz/Dev-Project/README.md

 For any aspiring red, blue or purple teamers like myself who wish to deepen their knowledge and understanding of Windows malware functionality, I can recommend no better place to start than the
 "Malware Development Essentials Course" provided by Sektor7 for a very affordable price.

-Remote Process Injector Methodology (found in "processInjector":
+Remote Process Injector Methodology (found in "processInjector"):
 Uses NTDLL API calls only for process injection functionality.
 The text section of the NTDLL DLL is copied from the on-disk DLL to overwrite and remove the AV/EDR hooks from the API functions used for process injection, before these API functions are called.
 The shellcode for the C2 client program(s) that is injected into the remote process(es) is produced using the “Reflective DLL to Shellcode” methodology achieved with the python scripts found in "DLLs_to_Shellcode".

 Command and Control Methodology:

-The C2 server program is a simple Python flask HTTP/S server, which can be hosted on an Azure, Ubuntu Server VM, (or another server as needed) which listens for incoming HTTPS GET and POST requests from the C2 client program running on the target machine to perform command communication to the client program, receive command output from the client program, perform file upload and download to and from the target machine, and receive AES decryption keys in the event the “ransomware”, encryption command is issued.
+The C2 server program (found in "C2_Server) is a Python flask HTTP/S server, which can be hosted on an Azure, Ubuntu Server VM, (or another server as needed) which listens for incoming HTTPS GET and POST requests from the C2 client program running on the target machine to perform command communication to the client program, receive command output from the client program, perform file upload and download to and from the target machine, and receive AES decryption keys in the event the “ransomware”, encryption command is issued.

 The C2 client program (found in "C2_Client_DLLs_code"), written in C/C++, is split into two programs that operate together, a communications program and an execution program.
 They contain the following functionality: